 What are the pros and cons of joining one of the bitcoin mining pools?
-If you are unsure of what this means exactly but are interested in mining, keep reading.
+Keep reading if you are unsure of what this means but are interested in mining.

 Essentially, pools are a selection of miners who agree to terms of sharing block rewards.
 This is done in proportion to their contribution to the mining hash power.

-The pools accept connections from miners who are based across the globe and combine these miners’ hash rates.
-This combination of hash rates allows for a much higher hash rate total that increases the probabilities of finding a block and solving the puzzle.
+The pools accept connections from miners based across the globe and combine these miners’ hash rates.
+This combination of hash rates allows for a much higher hash rate total, increasing the probability of finding a block and solving the puzzle.

-Different miners have different hash rates, and this must be considered when approaching bitcoin mining pools.
+Different miners have different hash rates, which must be considered when approaching bitcoin mining pools.

 Background On Mining

-Bitcoin mining serves three main purposes, namely the issuance of new bitcoins, confirming bitcoin transactions, and securing the bitcoin network.
+Bitcoin mining serves three main purposes: issuing new bitcoins, confirming bitcoin transactions, and securing the bitcoin network.

 Mining is highly competitive, and the objective is for a miner to find or solve a block before any other miner does.
 The miners’ role is to secure the network and to help process all BTC transactions.
 Without miners on the network, it would be vulnerable and easily susceptible to attack.

-Miners are responsible for creating all of the new BTC, which is vital to the bitcoin ecosystem.
+Miners are responsible for creating the new BTC, which is vital to the bitcoin ecosystem.

-Those who participate in mining are all competing in an attempt to solve a mathematics puzzle with a newly created bitcoin prize as their reward.
-Extra currency gives the person the opportunity to invest, play bitcoin gambling games, pay for services, or start trading.
+Miners are competing in an attempt to solve a mathematics puzzle with a newly created bitcoin prize as their reward.
+Extra currency allows the person to invest, play bitcoin gambling games, pay for services, or start trading.

-In order to win, each miner attempts thousands of calculations each second to find the correct one.
+To win, each miner attempts thousands of calculations each second to find the correct one.
 The number of calculations made every second by each miner is referred to as a hash rate.
-When the hash rates are higher, it has more opportunities to solve a block, and this results in more bitcoins being earned.
+When the hash rates are higher, it has more opportunities to solve a block, resulting in more bitcoins being earned.

 Dynamics Of Bitcoin Mining

 When it comes to mining, the network is designed to create new bitcoins in intervals of ten minutes.
 Essentially, it only wants one miner to solve a block every ten minutes.
-An increase in the number of miners who attempt to solve the block, means increasing opportunities for miners to solve the block quickly.
+Increasing the number of miners who attempt to solve the block means increasing opportunities for miners to solve the block quickly.

-To circumvent this, the bitcoin network adapts by making it harder to solve the block through an adjustment of a numerical value that is part of the block, referred to as the difficulty.
+To circumvent this, the bitcoin network adapts by making it harder to solve the block by adjusting a numerical value that is part of the block, referred to as the difficulty.

-When more people begin mining, the difficulty increases, and this makes it harder to solve the block.
+The difficulty increases when more people begin mining, making it harder to solve the block.
 With this increase in difficulty, there is a great reduction in opportunities to solve the block quickly, especially for those who use slow mining equipment.

-This why some people end up joining or considering to join bitcoin mining pools.
+This is why some people join or consider joining bitcoin mining pools.

 Choosing A Crypto Pool

-There are important factors for bitcoin miners to consider when selecting a mining pool.
+Some important factors for bitcoin miners to consider when selecting a mining pool are the following:

 Miners who prefer more regular payments should consider bigger mining pools.
 Although the payments are regular, they will be smaller as it is shared amongst more miners.